celsomsilva/java-mobile-2005-en/README.md

     └── SalesForce.java
 ```

-> **Note:** Due to the deprecation of the SuperWaba platform, this project is no longer executable.
-It remains available for historical and educational purposes.

 ---

 ## About the Refactoring

 This repository focuses on source code preservation and translation rather than execution.
-The original SuperWaba SDK is no longer maintained, and rebuilding the environment is unnecessary for documentation purposes.
 All refactoring (class, variable, and comment translation) was performed directly in Eclipse without dependency resolution.
+At that time, Java packages followed simple functional naming (e.g., `sales.ui.order`) instead of domain-based naming (`br.com.project...`), which became common years later with Eclipse and Maven.

 ---